IsharaPriyadarshana/DjangoBackend/README.md

 * git
 * docker
 --------------------------------------------
-* Checkout the codebase from github by,
+* Checkout the codebase from github by, <br>
+`git clone -b main https://github.com/IsharaPriyadarshana/DjangoBackend.git`
 * run the following command <br> `docker-compose up`  (Will take a few minutes depending on PC)